Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Beyond the Spectral Norm: Fanions

 which completes the proof. \end{proof}

 These updates define the \emph{Fanion} family of LMO-based algorithms, each operating under a norm $\normkfk{\mM^t}^\dagger$.
 We denote the algorithm for a particular $k$ as \emph{Fanion-$k$}.
 This family elegantly bridges the rank gap, providing updates of any intermediate rank $k$.
+For a visualization of the ball in the $\normkfk{\cdot}^\dagger$ norm, see \sectionref{subsec:kyfan2norm}.

 \paragraph{Connection to existing algorithms} The Fanion family unifies several known algorithms: \begin{itemize} \item \textbf{Neon} is Fanion-1 (rank-one updates) \item \textbf{Muon} is Fanion-$\min\{m,n\}$ (full-rank updates) \item \textbf{Dion} (unsharded): The rank-$r$ Dion (Algorithm 1 from \citep{ahn2025dion}) without error feedback and without scaling of the update is actually Fanion-$r$ (see \citep{pethick2025understandingdion}, where Dion is written in a notation more similar to ours) \end{itemize}